More

 Cybercriminals often use domain spoofing in phishing attacks.
 Cybercriminals fake a website name to trick users into interacting as if it were legitimate.
 When web content filters identify phishing websites by their URL or content, visits to those websites can be prevented.

-Benefits of Web Content Filtering
+Benefits of Content Filtering

-Web content filtering offers several benefits for individuals as well as organizations.
+Enterprise web content filtering offers several benefits for individuals as well as organizations.

 1. Increases Staff Productivity